woues1/woues1/README.md

 ## Hi there 👋

+# Welcome to $$woues1$$'s GitHub Profile!

+## About Me
+Hi, I'm woues1!
+I am a software engineering student with a passion for full-stack development.

+## projects
+- i'm currently working on [Microcontroller tracker](https://github.com/0x6A4B/OTP1)

+## currenly learning
+- UX desing
+- DevOps methodologies

+Thank you for visiting my profile!

 <!--
 **woues1/woues1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.